sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2019.md

 - Build and deploy a simple Slack bot in Python to Heroku.

 ### 25
-- Pragmatic Programmer: Inheritance, using external configuration in applications, concurrency and parallelism, tips on following instincts and programming deliberately, estimating algorithms speed, refactoring, testing code.
+- Pragmatic Programmer: Inheritance; using external configuration in applications; concurrency and parallelism; tips on following instincts and programming deliberately; estimating algorithms speed; refactoring; testing code.
 - Read article [How to Run and Control Background Processes on Linux](https://www.howtogeek.com/440848/how-to-run-and-control-background-processes-on-linux/) on How To Geek.

 ### 24